SauloSilva/grunt-node-sprite-mixings/README.md

 #### mixing.jsonFile or mixings.jsonFile

-jsonFile: `Array`
+jsonFile: `Array` -
 Specifies the path to the json file

 #### mixing.dest or mixings.dest

-dest: `String`
+dest: `String` -
 Specifies the path where the mixing must be generated

 #### mixing.autoRemove or mixings.autoRemove

-autoRemove: `Boolean`
+autoRemove: `Boolean` -
-Deletes the json file after generate the mixings
+By `default` is  `false`, deletes the json file after generate the mixings

 #### mixing.name

-name: `String`
+name: `String` -
-By `default` is  `false`, specifies the name of the mixing which shall be generated.
+Specifies the name of the mixing which shall be generated.
 For a group of mixings this option is not a valid because the name is inherited from the name of the sprite.
 For this reason he is only necessary to inside the **mixing** property.

 ### Usage Examples